Ombudsman/mediation for Financial Services

 - Insurance companies and intermediaries

 If you decide to affiliate yourself with our ombudsman service / mediation organ, you must fill in the below form and pay the affiliation fees.
 We will then confirm your affiliation and you will have filled in your obligation to affilate yourself to an ombudsman office as per article 74 et seq.
 FinSA.
 You will benefit of our services right away if you face a dispute.
-The affiliation fee will cover the remaining of 2020 and 2021 in full.
+The affiliation fee will cover the remaining of 2021.

 Clients of Financial Service Providers subject to FinSA